 - Avoid overlapping noodles as much as possible.
 Stacked noodles will glue themselves together during baking and become chewy, instead of tender.

-- Gluten-Free Barilla noodles are rather short, so if you want to cover the whole dish, break them to fit.
+- GF Barilla noodles are rather short, so if you want to cover the whole dish, break them to fit.

 (Below shows step-by-step photos and modified instructions.
 For the complete recipe, along with ingredient amounts, scroll down to the recipe card.)

-- Heat the olive oil in a large skillet over medium heat.
+Heat a little olive oil in a large, deep skillet over medium heat.
 Add sausage, ground beef, onion, and garlic.
 Cook, breaking up the meat with a spoon, until sausage is browned and no longer pink.

-- Stir in the crushed tomatoes, Italian seasoning, brown sugar, salt, and pepper.
+Stir in the crushed tomatoes, Italian seasoning, brown sugar, salt, and pepper.
 Bring to a low simmer and cook, uncovered, for 30 minutes, stirring occasionally.
+Meanwhile, mix together the ricotta filling and freshly grate the mozzarella cheese.

-- Since this gluten-free recipe doesn’t boil the lasagna sheets before layering, make sure they do not overlap.
+- Since thisrecipe doesn’t boil the lasagna sheets before layering, make sure they do not overlap.
 This prevents the noodles from sticking together during baking, making them chewy instead of tender.

 - A good amount of sauce on the bottom layer and top layer will create moisture to steam the noodles as the lasagna bakes.